gorbatenkomv/Portfolio/drilling_region/README.md

 Steps to choose a location:

-* In the selected region, they are looking for deposits, for each, the values of the signs are determined;
+* In the selected region, they are looking for deposits, for each, the values of the signs are determined
-* Build a model and estimate the volume of reserves;
+* Build a model and estimate the volume of reserves
 * Select the deposits with the highest value estimates.
-The number of fields depends on the company's budget and the cost of developing one well;
+The number of fields depends on the company's budget and the cost of developing one well
-* The profit is equal to the total profit of the selected deposits.
+* The profit is equal to the total profit of the selected deposits

 Stacks: Pandas, Matplotlib, NumPy, Scikit-learn